Digital Agility

 Populo has worked with numerous Trusts to break this cycle and drive the digital agility of an organisation.
 This identifies the challenges, maps the current systems, identifies gaps in capabilities and their impact and then creates a roadmap to progress improve agility for the Trust.

-Nicola Haywood-Alexander - NHS Lincolnshire Chief Information Officer
+Rich Corbridge - Chief Information Officer

 • Building Successful Outcomes